 The Interlibrary Loan/Document Delivery Department supports the research and teaching needs of the Stony Brook University academic community by expanding the range of materials available for scholarship beyond the physical and electronic collections of the Stony Brook University Libraries.

 Interlibrary loan borrowing provides article delivery and short term loans of other materials from a worldwide network of libraries.
 Document delivery provides book chapters and articles from the collections of SBU Libraries.
 There is no charge to users for either interlibrary loan or document delivery.

 To find primary sources at Stony Brook, access the collections of the University Libraries.

 You can include various words in your search that will help you locate primary source material.
 A good general word to include would be sources.

-For example, if you are looking for primary sources on slavery, you can do a KEYWORD ANYWHERE search in STARS for slavery and sources.
+For example, if you are looking for primary sources on slavery, you can do a "keyword" search for slavery and sources.

 Also try these Library of Congress subject headings that are often used for primary sources: